etwk/blog/content/lists/books.md

 	- [ ] Zen and Japanese Culture #must
 	- [ ] The Zen Doctrine of No Mind
 - [ ] Seeing Clearly: A Buddhist Guide to Life (Guides to the Good Life) (Nicolas Bommarito)
+- [ ] In This Body, In This Lifetime: Awakening Stories of Japanese Soto Zen Women (Sozen Nagasawa Roshi) #female #must

 ### Hindu
 - [ ] The Upanishads: Breath from the Eternal (Swami Prabhavanada (Translator), Frederick Manchester (Translator)) #must